aranja/tux/docs/README.md

 # TUX

-Create content-driven React websites with SSR and a plug-and-play configuration.
+Create content-driven websites with React.

+Tux takes care of Webpack and SSR, allowing you to focus on building the website of your dreams.
+Take advantage of the full React ecosystem and all of the recent innovations without "ejecting".

-Tux uses add-ons, containing [Neutrino](https://neutrino.js.org/) and [React Chain](https://github.com/aranja/react-chain/) middlewares, to configure the build and render pipeline respectively.
+Tux uses [add-ons](/add-on.md), containing [Neutrino](https://neutrino.js.org/) and [React Chain](https://github.com/aranja/react-chain/) middlewares, to configure the build and render pipeline respectively.

 **This is the [documentation](https://tux.js.org/v/v1/) for tux@next, or v1.** Things are still a bit rough.
 If you have questions, feel free to reach out on [Twitter](https://twitter.com/eirikurn) or [Slack](http://slack.javascript.is/).